AMALIA-NOVA/datatrove-amalia/README.md

-# DataTrove
+# DataTrove AMALIA

+This is a fork of the Datatrove library developed for the AMALIA project.
+The changes include:
+- Creation of the [MareNostrumExecutor](src/datatrove/executor/marenostrum.py) to run pipelines on the MareNostrum cluster.
+- Creation of the [post-scraping blocks](src/datatrove/pipeline/post_scraping) to apply additional processing to the text after it has been extracted.
+- More statistics, related to the filters, are added to the metadata of the documents.

 DataTrove is a library to process, filter and deduplicate text data at a very large scale.
 It provides a set of prebuilt commonly used processing blocks with a framework to easily add custom functionality.

 DataTrove processing pipelines are platform-agnostic, running out of the box locally or on a slurm cluster.
-Its (relatively) low memory usage and multiple step design makes it ideal for large workloads, such as to process an LLM's training data.
+Its ( relatively) low memory usage and multiple step design makes it ideal for large workloads, such as to process an LLM's training data.

 Local, remote and other file systems are supported through [fsspec](https://filesystem-spec.readthedocs.io/en/latest/).